ucd-library/logger/README.md

 ## How it works.

 You can log as many arguments as you want.
 Each argument should be a string or an object.
 All objects passed will be merged into a single object.
-All strings will be concatenated into a single string sperated by a `;` and set as the `message` property of the log message.
-The following additional properties will be added to the log message:
+All strings will be concatenated into a single string sperated by a `;` and set as the `message` property of the log object.
+The following properties will be added to the log object:

+- `message` : The string representation of all string arguments passed to the logger.
 - `name` : The name of the logger.
 - `hostname` : The hostname of the machine running the logger.
 - `time` : The current time in ISO format.